mozilla-releng/relengdocs/procedures/TCW_RelEng.rst

 |_| Touch base with the MOC "on duty" person about 15 minutes before
 scheduled start of TCW.

 |_| Close the trees with the tracker bug URL mentioned.
-(For "non-tree
+(For "soft tree
+closing" TCW:

+    - |_| Hard close autoland first.

-closing" TCW, select all the open branches and add the message "TCW in process, devs need to handle their own restarts", and "open" them saving state.)
+    - |_| Select all the open branches and add the message "TCW in process, devs need to handle their own restarts", and "open" them saving state.

 When TCW Done, Before Opening Trees
 ===================================